cms-opendata-workshop/workshop2021-lesson-introtrigger/_episodes/03_prescales.md

 -->
 > >
 > > Life is not so easy sometimes.
 While there was no problem getting the HLT prescale (it seems to be 1), i.e., the trigger is unprescaled at the HLT, we can't say
 > > anything about the L1 because there is a limitation in our software.
-You will get an error message.  **Please submit, to the [assignment form](https://forms.gle/DDboG1MCcSNRBRHFA), an example of the error explanation you get**.
-Remember that you can edit this form at any time.
+You will get an error message.
+Please copy this error message and paste it into the corresponding section in our [assignment form](https://forms.gle/DDboG1MCcSNRBRHFA); remember you must sign in and <strong style="color: red;">click on the submit button</strong> in order to save your work.
+You can go back to edit the form at any time.
 > >
 <!--
 > > ~~~
 > >  Error in determining L1T prescale for HLT path: 'HLT_IsoMu17_eta2p1_LooseIsoPFTau20_v2' with L1T seed: 'L1_SingleMu14er OR L1_SingleMu16er' using L1GtUtils: error code: 210001. > > (Note: only a single L1T name, not a bit number, is allowed as seed for a proper determination of the L1T prescale!)
 > > ~~~
 > > {: .error}
 -->
 > >
 > > Fortunately, there is a backup solution for us to check on the prescales.
 Details will not be covered here, but you can find more information in [this guide](http://opendata.cern.ch/docs/cms-guide-luminosity-calculation#calculate-trigger-prescales-for-a-run-and-trigger-path) of the CODP.